lwlsn/Legendre-Polynomial-Plugin/README.md

 # Legendre-Polynomial-Plugin

+Plugin designed to for Juce.
+C++ files here can be compiled in the Juce editor to create the plug-in.

 Distortion effect plugin with Legendre Polynomial waveshaping

 The results from the solution to the Helmholtz wave equation in a spherical co-ordinate system: